 The main ingredients are inexpensive canned tomatoes, loads of healthy veggies, herbs and a pound of lean ground beef.
 Or you can use a combination of ground beef and pork.

 It doesn’t take a chef to master this delicious recipe.
 The technique is very simple.
 All you need is time.
-The best bolognese sauce is simmered over low heat for 2.5-3 hours.
+The best Bolognese sauce is simmered over low heat for 2.5-3 hours.
 That’s how long it takes for the flavours to blend.

 Secret to Best Bolognese Sauce